XGRIDS Pro Guide™ / Module 9: LCC Studio

 4. Choose the save location and confirm.

-Upgrading legacy LCC to LCC2.
-Right-click a legacy LCC model and choose Convert to LCC2.
+Upgrading a single legacy LCC model.
+Right-click the model in My Models and choose Convert to LCC2.
 This is a one-way upgrade and cannot be rolled back, though legacy LCC files still open and view normally.
 After conversion, all later operations use the new format.

 Publish and Share a Web Link

 Publishing uploads the model to XGRIDS cloud hosting and returns a link that opens in any modern browser with no install.
-It is the fastest way to put a finished model in front of a client.
-Publishing does not replace local export; the model is still retained locally.
+It is the fastest way to put a finished model in front of a client, and it does not replace local export, since the model is still retained locally.

 Access control